LynxLine/momyre/README.md

 The docker image is compact (~20MB) alpine-based, can run on Linux / Mac / Windows with appropriate setup of Mongo custer and MySQL databse

-# Disclaimer
+## Disclaimer

 I am not a database expert and I don't know whether Momyre is actually perfectly safe for replication.
 I wouldn't recommend using for anything highly sensitive until you proof it fill your needs with appropriate restrictions.

-# Download the software
+## Download the software

 PC: linux/amd64:
 ```bash
 docker pull yshurik/momyre:latest
 ```

+## Run stages

+First momyre gets list of exisiting tables and compare with list of mappings.

+If there are extra tables it will create them.

+Also momyre gets list of columns in tables and compare with list of mappings.

+If there are extra columns it will create them.

+If some table/column is not present in mappings, momyre wil want to remove it.

+To have it removed the momyre needs to run with ```--force``` options

-# Examples of mapping data
+## Examples of mapping data

 ``` yaml
   emails: